ksirx/fa22-cse110-lab4/expose/javascript/part2.md

 ### Part 2 - Question 11: ^^^ What will this function return?
 Give a brief explanation.
 If the code causes an error, explain why. ^^^

 This function will return `[50, 100, 150]` because the array reference to `discounted` is a constant, but can still be modified.
 This means that the function will continue as normal and the value returned will be the same as question 8 and 4.

+# Data Types

+### Part 2 - Question 12: Given the above Object, write the notation for:  (These should be in your part2.md)
+- Accessing the value of the name property in the student object
+- Accessing the value of the Grad Year property in the student object
+- Calling the function for the greeting property in the student object
+- Accessing the name property of the object in the Favorite Teacher property in student
+- Access index zero in the array of the courseLoad property of the student object

+# Basic Operators & Type Conversion

+# Loops

+# Functions

+# serInterval(), setTimeout(), clearTimeout()